Best use for Khan Academy

 What Target Practice adds

-Target Practice sits after the lesson: it chooses the next rep, checks whether the fix held, and keeps the family from mistaking more activity for progress.
+Target Practice sits after the lesson: it chooses the next set, checks whether the fix held, and keeps the family from mistaking more activity for progress.

 The useful sequence